Afreximbank ready to raise up to $5 bln for COVID-19 vaccines for Africa: CDC head

 ADDIS ABABA (Reuters) - The African Export Import Bank is ready to raise up to $5 billion to purchase COVID-19 vaccines for African countries, the head of the continent’s disease control body told Reuters on Thursday.

-This was imperative since COVAX, a global COVID-19 vaccine allocation plan co-led by the World Health Organization (WHO), will only be able to secure shots for less than 10% of the continent’s population of 1.29 billion.
+COVAX, a global COVID-19 vaccine allocation plan co-led by the World Health Organization (WHO), will only be able to secure shots for less than 10% of the continent’s population of 1.29 billion, he said.

 Western nations are spending billions to shore up supplies of potential inoculations.